 Butternut squash is one of my favourite vegetables!
-It’s cheap, versatile and what’s more it is Zero Smart Points on Weight Watchers Freestyle plan.
+It's cheap, versatile and what's more it is Zero Points on most Weight Watchers plans.
 This Curried Butternut Squash soup recipe is warming and comforting with just a hint of curry.
 A great way to use this wonderful vegetable.

 I love soups that are easy to make and that are suitable for home freezing.